Kakarla Subba Rao: Early life and education

-Rao was born on 25 January 1925 to a middle class agricultural family in Pedamuttevi, a small village in Krishna District of present day Andhra Pradesh, India.
+Rao was born on 25 January 1925 to a middle class Telugu-speaking Kamma family in Pedamuttevi, a small village in Krishna District of present day Andhra Pradesh, India.
 He completed his schooling at S. R. High School in Challapalli, followed by studies at The Hindu College, in Machilipatnam between 1937 and 1944.
 He completed his MBBS from Andhra Medical College of the Andhra University in 1950.
 After obtaining his medical degree he interned at the K. G. Hospital in Vizag (now Visakhapatnam) in 1951.
 He then went to the United States for higher studies on a scholarship, where he did his residency at the Bronx Hospital and completed his MS in radiology from New York University.
 During this time, he also worked as a night technician at the Bronx Hospital to pay his tuition.
 Between 1954 and 1956, he was a special fellow of radiology at hospitals in New York and Baltimore.
 He cleared the American Board exam in Radiology in 1955.